Photo from Unsplash

 Morning

-He had never been slow of speech when He could bless the sons of men but He would not say a single word for Himself.
-“Never man spoke like this Man,” and never man was silent like Him.
-Was this singular silence the index of His perfect self-sacrifice?
-Did it show that He would not utter a word to stay the slaughter of His sacred person, which He had dedicated, as an offering for us?
-Had He so entirely surrendered Himself that He would not interfere in His own behalf, even in the minutest degree but be bound and slain an unstruggling, uncomplaining victim?
+He was never slow to speak when it came to blessing others, yet He said not a word in His own defense.
+"Never has anyone spoken like this man," and never has anyone been as silent as He was.
+Was this remarkable silence a sign of His complete self-sacrifice?
+Did it show that He wouldn’t utter a word to prevent the sacrifice of His sacred body, which He had offered up for us?
+Had He so fully surrendered Himself that He refused to act on His own behalf, even in the smallest way, but instead allowed Himself to be bound and slain, a willing, silent victim?

-Evidently our Lord, by His silence, furnished a remarkable fulfillment of prophecy.
-A long defense of Himself would have been contrary to Isaiah’s prediction.
-“He is led as a lamb to the slaughter, and as a sheep before her shearers is dumb—so He opens not His mouth.”
-By His quiet—He conclusively proved Himself to be the true Lamb of God.
-As such we salute Him this morning.
-Be with us, Jesus, and in the silence of our heart—let us hear the voice of Your love.
+Surely, by His silence, Jesus fulfilled prophecy.
+A lengthy defense would have contradicted Isaiah’s words: "He was led like a lamb to the slaughter, and as a sheep before its shearers is silent, so He did not open His mouth."
+Through His silence, He proved Himself to be the true Lamb of God.
+As such, we honor Him this morning.
+Be with us, Jesus, and in the stillness of our hearts, let us hear the voice of Your love.

 Evening

-Plead for the speedy fulfillment of this promise, all you who love the Lord.
-It is easy work to pray when we are grounded and bottomed, as to our desires, upon God’s own promise.
-How can He who gave the Word refuse to keep it?
-Immutable veracity cannot demean itself by a lie, and eternal faithfulness cannot degrade itself by neglect.
-God must bless His Son, His covenant binds Him to it.
-That which the Spirit prompts us to ask for Jesus, is that which God decrees to give Him.
+Pray for the swift fulfillment of this promise, all you who love the Lord.
+It is easy to pray when our desires are firmly grounded in God’s own promises.
+How can He who made the promise refuse to keep it?
+The unchanging truth of God cannot lie, and His eternal faithfulness cannot fail.
+God must bless His Son, for His covenant binds Him to it.
+What the Spirit prompts us to ask for on behalf of Christ, God has already decreed to give.

-Reader, let us ask, do you make this your constant prayer?
-Remember that the same Christ who tells us to say, “Give us this day our daily bread,” had first given us this petition, “Hallowed be Your name; Your kingdom come; Your will be done in earth as it is in heaven.”
-Let not your prayers be all concerning your own sins, your own needs, your own imperfections, your own trials but let them climb the starry ladder, and get up to Christ Himself, and then, as you draw near to the blood-sprinkled mercy-seat, offer this prayer continually, “Lord, extend the kingdom of Your dear Son!”
-Such a petition, fervently presented, will elevate the spirit of all your devotions.
-Mind that you prove the sincerity of your prayer by laboring to promote the Lord’s glory.
+Reader, do you pray this prayer regularly?
+Remember, the same Jesus who taught us to ask for "our daily bread" also gave us this petition: "Hallowed be Your name; Your kingdom come; Your will be done on earth as it is in heaven."
+Don’t let all your prayers be focused on your own sins, your own needs, your own struggles.
+Let your prayers rise higher, reaching to Christ Himself.
+And as you approach the mercy seat, sprinkled with His blood, continually offer this prayer: "Lord, extend the kingdom of Your beloved Son!"
+A prayer like this, offered fervently, will lift your whole soul in devotion.
+And be sure to prove the sincerity of your prayer by actively working to promote the glory of the Lord.